 Our series “On the Way To…” was created in partnership with the Pennsylvania Department of Community & Economic Development and the Pennsylvania Tourism Office.
-Over the past year, we’ve highlighted some of our favorite Pennsylvania events and attractions, letting you know how to make the most out of your road trip.
+This story originally ran in August 2017.

 Seven weekends a year, State College becomes the fourth largest city in the Commonwealth as Penn State University‘s football faithful make a pilgrimage to Happy Valley.
 While the Nittany Lions rule the hearts of the 105,000-plus diehards that pack Beaver Stadium on game day, the region provides plenty of other distractions for Centre County visitors.

 To start, the university’s 30 other Division I intercollegiate sports programs are an easier ticket and many are among the best in the nation.
 The women’s volleyball team is a perennial powerhouse, men’s gymnastics frequently lands gold, and fencing has made its mark as the winningest program with 13 NCAA titles.

 Overall, Penn State has captured 77 national collegiate titles since 1921, the year when the NCAA was sanctioned.
 The school’s rich sports heritage is celebrated at the Penn State All-Sports Museum, located in the southwest corner of Beaver Stadium along Curtin Road.
 Billed as the largest sports museum in the Big 10 Conference, guests can view the many accomplishments of student athletes, including Olympic medalists and those who went on to storied professional careers.